Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 DELETE FROM ORDER_HEADER WHERE ORDER_ID = $NEW_ORDER_ID;
 DELETE FROM TRUCK WHERE TRUCK_ID = $NEW_TRUCK_ID;
 ```
 Both statements should run successfully.

 ## Row Level Locking

-Duration: 5
+Duration:

 Unlike standard tables, which utilize partition or table-level locking, hybrid tables employ row-level locking for update operations.
 Row Level locking allows for concurrent updates on independent records.
-In this lab, we will test concurrent updates to different records.
+In this step, we will test concurrent updates to different records.

 In order to test it we will run concurrent updates on two different records in the hybrid table ORDER_HEADER.
-We will use the main worksheet "Hybrid Table - QuickStart" we created in Setup step and will create a new worksheet "Hybrid Table - QuickStart session 2" to simulate a new session.
+We will use the main worksheet "Hybrid Table - QuickStart" we created in step 2.1 and will create a new worksheet "Hybrid Table - QuickStart session 2" to simulate a new session.
 From the "Hybrid Table - QuickStart" worksheet we will start a new transaction using the [BEGIN](https://docs.snowflake.com/en/sql-reference/sql/begin) statement, and run an update DML statement.
 Before running the [COMMIT](https://docs.snowflake.com/en/sql-reference/sql/commit) transaction statement we will open the "Hybrid Table - QuickStart session 2" worksheet and run another update DML statement. finally we will commit the open transaction.

 ### Step 5.1 Creating a New Worksheet